 Hi there!
-I’m happy to share a brand new crochet pattern with you today – The Farmer’s Market Bag!
+I’m happy to share a brand new crochet project with you today – The Farmer’s Market Bag Pattern!
 This pattern has been in my brain for a little while now, but I finally brought it to life by crocheting it up this past weekend.

 The bag features a square shape, long handles, a solid bottom, and mesh body to allow for LOTS of stretch.

 I designed this pattern with summer in mind, just in time for farmer’s markets and trips to the beach.
 You’ll be amazed with the amount of things that you can fit into this bag!

 I hope you enjoy this pattern, and if you do be sure to share pictures of your finished project!
 Follow along on Instagram (@justbecraftyblog) and use the hashtag #justbecrafty so I can see your creations!

 A printable version of this pattern is available for purchase here.

 - 3 skeins of Lily Sugar n’Cream Yarn in color Ecru (4 oz balls)

 - 4 stitch markers